C-Spydo/kypoint/README.md

      ```bash
      java -jar kypoint.jar
      ```
+The app runs on localhost port 25001, therefore, base url for API calls should be http://localhost:25001
 ## Binary Serialization vs Properties File
 Binary serialization is used in KyPoint for efficient data storage and retrieval.
 Here's why:
 - **Binary Format**: More compact and faster to read/write compared to text-based formats like properties files.